 Research more and look into what your government offers to new parents and parents-to-be.
 You might be entitled to certain parental schemes and benefits such as government-sponsored pay, family tax benefits, child allowance etc.

 Create a budget and stick to it

-Now that the number of members in your family is going to increase, you will have to be more careful with your expenses.
-The best way to do this is to create a budget, monitor your income and expenses and avoid overspending by tracking your expenses.
+Now that the family is going to increase, you will have to be more careful with your expenses.
+The best way to do this is to create a budget.
+Monitor your income and expenses and avoid overspending by tracking your expenses.

 Your budget will make you more careful with your money and you will be able to save more.

 These are all the factors that you need to be careful about when planning to start your family.
-Following these tips will help you manage your family better, allowing you to worry less about the finances and focus more on parenting.
+Following these tips will help you manage your family better.
+It will allow you to worry less about the finances and focus more on parenting.